Thinking about studying? Great decision! But where do you start?

 Finally, is this definitely something you want to do?
 Studying a degree is a big undertaking, and you will need to be very committed to seeing it through.
 Here at University of Essex Online, we want to make sure you are 100% happy with your choice, so we offer a 21-day moneyback guarantee.

-We wish you the best of luck finding the right course!
-If you would like to find out more about the courses we have available at University of Essex Online, you can look at our prospectus.
-And if you’d like to talk your options through, our friendly and knowledgeable Admissions team would be happy to help – just get in touch.
+If you want to find out more about the courses we have available at University of Essex Online, you can download our prospectus.
+If you’d like to talk your options through, our friendly and knowledgeable Admissions team would be happy to help – just get in touch.